echosit/echosit/README.md

 A little about me...

-- 💻  I’m currently coding ... a MERN Stack Ecommerce Web Application
+- 💻  I’m currently coding ... a Pomodoro Timer with ReactJS
-- 🚩  My current goal is to ... spend everyday working on coding projects
+- 🚩  My current goal is to ... commit to Github more often
-- 💬  Ask me about ... my recent projects!
+- 💬  Ask me about ... my repositories!
 - 📫  How to reach me: ...
 [LinkedIn](https://www.linkedin.com/in/echosit/)
 - 😄  Pronouns: ...
 She/Her
 - ⚡ Fun facts: ...
 I love hiking and hope to go camping for the first time